zellux/zellux.github.com/source/_posts/2012-05-07-some-notes-on-rspec.markdown

 ### Stubbing instance methods

 The method `any_instance` allows stubbing instance methods easily.
-For example, by calling
+For example, the following line will force calling Item#price to return 10 always:

 {% codeblock lang:ruby %}
 Item.any_instance.stub(:price).and_return(10)
 {% endcodeblock %}

-You can make result of calling Item#price to 10.

 ### Stubbing in helper specs